tarantool/cartridge-cli/README.md

 `cartridge.cfg()` uses `TARANTOOL_INSTANCE_NAME` to read instance's config from file provided in `TARANTOOL_CFG`.

+When `INSTANCE_NAME` is not provided it reads `cfg` file and starts all defined instances.

 Default options for `cartridge` command can be overriden in `./.cartridge.yml` or `~/.cartridge.yml`:

 ```yaml